We now offer four competitive levels at each venue:High School Varsity ... High School JV

 Competition will start on the morning of June 9.
 The final match will take place no later than 4:00 Monday.

 Sheraton Four Points Hotel will be the site of all competitions.
 They offer a free shuttle from O'Hare.
 Staying at this hotel is recommended, but not required, for participation in the National Academic Championship.
 There are countless things to do in Chicago, and you may wish to arrive a day early or leave a day late in order to enjoy some tourist activities; the $118 room rate will apply if you choose to do so.
 Make reservations online at this special website the hotel has created for us,

 or you may call 847-671-6000

 Ramada Kissimmee Gateway Hotel will be the site of all competitions.
 Staying at this hotel is recommended, but not required, for participation in the National Academic Championship.
-Needless to say, there are countless things to do in Orlando, and you may wish to arrive a day early or leave a day late in order to enjoy some tourist activities; the $117 room rate will apply if you choose to do so.
+The price per room is lower than at our other venues: $69 per room at the Inn or $89 per room at the Tower.
+Needless to say, there are countless things to do in Orlando, and you may wish to arrive a day early or leave a day late in order to enjoy some tourist activities; the aforementioned room rates will apply if you choose to do so.